BY LAWS/ STANDING RULES

 STANDING RULES of the ILLINOIS STATE FLORISTS' ASSOCIATION

-The standing rules shall be updated annually by the Board of Directors by the By Law and Standing Rules Committees with Board approval.
+The standing rules shall be updated annually by the By Laws and Standing Rules Committee with Board approval.

 Class A: Active